GUTeamU/hoved-repo-access/README.md

   User YOUR_MATRIC_NUMBER
 ```

-Set up a tunnel:
+2. Set up a tunnel:
 ```bash
 ssh -L9999:hoved:22 sibu
 ```

-Clone the repository:
+3. In a new terminal clone the repository:
 ```bash
 git clone hovedgit:/extra/2013/u/git/REPO_NAME
 ```